bryanshihpeng/perpetual-pretest/README.md

 - **Real-time Updates**: Stay updated with the latest currency reserves through WebSockets.
 - **Interactive Front-end**: A sleek React-based interface for an enhanced user experience.

 The application leverages Domain-Driven Design (DDD) principles and supports both in-memory and PostgreSQL databases.
-For testing convenience, the default mode is in-memory, but you can easily switch the repository implementation in `src/app.module`.
+For testing convenience, the default mode is in-memory, but you can easily switch the repository implementation, see`src/app.module`.

 ## 🛠️ Installation